Table of Contents

 Are there different types of depression?

 Those who present only depressive episodes suffer from unipolar depression.
-If there are also manic episodes, where the mood is elevated, the condition is known as bipolar depression.
+Bipolar depression is when there are also manic episodes, where the mood is elevated.

 How is the depressive disorder diagnosed?